sweattep/modern_quotes/README.md

 >Creating the unittests for the software has no direct business value.
 These tasks are often delayed for a next sprint (which is... never).
 Therefore, striving towards an MVP is ignored, and the definition of done is compromised instead.

+>Print pages to PDF allows you to convert selected bookmarks

 >What's your alma mater?
 Books

 >The creating individual is always more important than any established style or system